dlindahl/2018.jsconf.us/content/scholarships.md

 ## Eligibility

 Anyone from an underrepresented group in technology is invited to apply for a scholarship.
-This includes, but is not limited to: people of color, people with disabilities, LGBTQIA+, women, those facing economic or social hardships, and veterans.
+This includes, but is not limited to: people of color, people with disabilities, people who identify as LGBTQIA+, women and non-binary people, those facing economic or social hardships, and veterans.

 ## Requirements